ProfProgram/Gilded-Canvas/README.md

 	BackEnd:

 		Only accessible by Admin users.
 Currently allows admins to change stock level of products as well as delete them from the database.

+Admin Panel (Order Management):

+	FontEnd:

+ 		Shows a table of Orders with column's :
+		Order ID, Customer Name, Product Name, Price per product, Quantity, Total Price, Status, and Actions.
+Update button is part of Status column and Actions currently only holds the delete button.
+		Also has a filer that can filter results by order ID, customer name, or status.

+	BackEnd:

+		Only accessible by Admin users.
+Currently allows admins to change status of orders as well as delete them from the database, as well as any cascade deletions in the order_details table.

 Manage Users: